stigpaulsberg/Genome-4/Content/Chapter_3/README.md

 ## Why is a genome map important?

 The sequencing of DNA has a major limitation.
 Only with the most advanced methods are we able to sequence only 750 bp in a single experiment.
 This means that long sequences needs several experiments.
 One long equals many small.
-This i the **shotgun method**.
+This is the **shotgun method**.